Tableaux combinatorics for the asymmetric exclusion process and Askey-Wilson polynomials: Introduction

 The structure of this paper is as follows.
 In Section \ref{setup} we define the ASEP (with open boundaries), and in Sections \ref{Results} and \ref{AW Section} we state our main results on the ASEP and on Askey-Wilson polynomials.
 In Section \ref{newansatz} we prove a generalized Matrix Ansatz, and in Sections \ref{proof1} and \ref{AWproof} we prove our results on the ASEP and Askey-Wilson polynomials.
 Section \ref{conc} gives open problems, and the Appendix describes how staircase tableaux generalize permutation tableaux and alternative tableaux \cite{Viennot}.

-\textsc{Acknowledgments:} We would like to thank I. Gessel, R. Stanley, and J. de Gier for interesting remarks.
+\textsc{Acknowledgments:} We would like to thank Ira Gessel, Richard Stanley, and Jan de Gier for interesting remarks.
 We are also grateful to the referees for their thoughtful comments, which helped us to greatly improve the exposition.
+Finally, we are grateful to Svante Janson, who found a gap in the proof of Proposition 6.11 in the published version of this article; the problem was that to deduce (17) from (16), the old proof used identity $2E_{j,m+1}^n$ rather than identity $2E_{j,m}^n$, as originally stated.
+This version of the paper corrects the error, by giving a direct proof of Theorem 6.9 (2) (using the number of the published version).
+We are also grateful to Pawel Hitczenko for useful comments.